Incredible Tour of South India

 Day 8: Chettinad – Madurai (90km) (B)

 Chettinad the region well known for its 19th-century mansions, whose wide courtyards and spacious rooms are embellished with marble and teak.
 Construction materials, decorative items, and furnishings were mostly imported from East Asian countries and Europe.
 The marble was brought from Italy, chandeliers, and teak from Burma, crockery from Indonesia, crystals from Europe, and wall-to-wall mirrors from Belgium.
 Many of these mansions were built using a type of limestone known as Karai.
 They were built by men who once traded in everything from salt to gems.
 But in the mid-20th century, most Chettiar families moved to cities.
 Their palatial homes were left in the custody of caretakers, who maintained them for those rare occasions, such as weddings or Pongal, the Tamil harvest festival, when the family came to visit.
 Drive to Madurai check-in at the hotel.
 Rest time free and easy to relax.
-Overnight at hotel.
+Overnight at the hotel.

 Day 9: Madurai – Hyderabad (B)